mukherjeesourav687/Basic_TravelForm/README.md

 # Basic_TravelForm
-made a landing page using PHP.
+made a landing page using PHP and MYSQL.